 Las Vegas… the best city in the world!
 Filled with endless entertainment, unique history, jaw-dropping landscapes, world-renowned food and SO much more.
 Sin city has so much to offer, how is someone supposed to condense it into only a four day itinerary?!
 Well my friends, it has been done.
 Get ready for a well-rounded, budget friendly and fun filled 4 days!

-In this guide I will share the ultimate way to spend 4 days in Las Vegas, best way to get to the city, what to pack, best time of year to visit, best day trips near the area and some local tips!
+In this guide I will share the ultimate way to spend 4 days in Las Vegas, best way to get to the city, what to pack, best time of year to visit, best day trips near the area and some local tips to play at casinos like non gamstop casinos!
 Okay, let’s dive in!

 Where is Las Vegas?